 Indian Child Welfare Act (ICWA)

-ICWA guidelines were published in 1979 to provide guidance to State courts on ICWA requirements.
-The Bureau of Indian Affairs is conducting Listening Sessions for feedback on whether these Guidelines need to be revised.
+ICWA Guidelines were published in 1979 to provide guidance to Statecourts on ICWA requirements.
+The Bureau of Indian Affairs recently conducted Listening Sessions for feedback on whether these Guidelines needs to be revised.

 Current Events & News